 - The nature of the specific duties is so specialized and complex that the knowledge required to perform the duties is usually associated with the attainment of a bachelor’s or higher degree.

-Second, in order to qualify for the specialty occupation the foreign worker must meet one of the following criteria:
+For you to qualify to accept a job offer in a specialty occupation you must meet one of the following criteria:

-- Have obtained a U.S. bachelor’s or higher degree from an accredited college or university.
+- Have completed a U.S. bachelor’s or higher degree required by the specific specialty occupation from an accredited college or university.

 - Hold a foreign degree that is the equivalent to a U.S. bachelor’s or higher degree in the specialty occupation.

 - Hold an unrestricted state license, registration, or certification which authorizes you to fully practice the specialty occupation and be engaged in that specialty in the state of intended employment.

 - Have education, training, or progressively responsible experience in the specialty that is equivalent to the completion of such a degree, and have recognition of expertise in the specialty through progressively responsible positions directly related to the specialty.

 Obtaining an H1B Visa without a Degree

 For purposes of determining equivalency to a Baccalaureate degree in the specialty, 3 years of specialized training and/or work experience must be demonstrated for each year of college-level training the alien lacks. – 8 C.F.R. §214.2 (h)(4)(iii)(D)(5)